pantheon-systems/wp-redis/README.md

 wp-redis
 ========

 WordPress Object Cache using Redis.
+By Alley Interactive.

 Pre-requisites